AMReX-Astro/Castro/paper/paper.md

 performance portability, the same compute kernel is used for CPUs or GPUs, using lambda-capturing for C++ kernels.

-While there are a number of astrophysical simulation codes, Castro offers a few unique features.
+While there are a number of astrophysical hydrodynamics simulation codes, Castro offers a few unique features.
 The original motivation for developing Castro was to build a simulation code based on a modern, well-supported AMR library (BoxLib which evolved to AMReX), using